paulcuth/starlight-website/views/docs/md/embedding-lua-in-the-web.md

 As you can see we wrap the Lua code in a `<script>` tag with `type="application/lua"`.
 This tells the browser not to parse it as JavaScript and also tells Starlight that it should parse and translate the code within.

 We're also including the Babel browser runtime because Starlight outputs ES6 and, for the time being at least, most browsers do not fully support ES6.
 Hopefully over time the need to include Babel will reduce significantly.
-See also [Using with Grunt]() to discover how to precompile your scripts and negate the need for Babel.
+See also [Using Starlight with Grunt](./using-starlight-with-grunt) to discover how to precompile your scripts and negate the need for Babel.

 You'll also need to include Starlight itself.
-We're using the boolean attribute `data-run-script-tags` here to tell Starlight to execute the scriptS on page load.
+We're using the boolean attribute `data-run-script-tags` here to tell Starlight to execute the scripts on page load.
 Without this attribute the scripts will need to be executed manually.

 That's all you need to get started.
 Notice that the `print()` function will output to the browser's console window.
-This can be modified in the Starlight configuration, next.
+This can be modified in the Starlight configuration.

 #### MIME types